pay-theory/pay-theory-docs/API/MERCHANT.md

 **`merchant_name`: String**
 The name of the merchant to create.

-**`is_system`: Boolean**
-If the merchant is a system merchant.
-System merchants are merchants that also have sub merchants.

 **`parent_merchant_uid`: String**
 The `merchant_uid` of the parent merchant.
-This is only set if the merchant is a sub merchant of a system merchant.
+This is only set if the merchant belongs to another merchant account.

 **`user`: User**
 The user that will be created for the merchant.
 This user will be given access to the onboarding form on Merchant creation.